 color screens that you can write, doodle, and draw on using a special EMR pen

 included with the notebook (also called an active digitizer and digital pen).
-These tablets are not always touch sensitive, which
+These older tablets were not always touch sensitive, which

-means you must use the pen rather than your finger or any other handy object
+means you had to use the pen rather than your finger

 to write on or point at something on the screen.
 They work much the same